The one sentence summary

 - “You can’t learn if you’re talking.”
 Carlos Rodriguez-Pastor, Intercorp CEO

 - The shit umbrella is a metaphor for senior people protecting the technical specialists so they can get on with their work uninterrupted.

 - Contradictory goals include being passionately dispassionate and responsibly irresponsible.

 - In the story of having a monkey recite Shakespeare while standing on a pedestal, most companies start with the pedestal, but that’s the wrong choice and creates a false sense of progress.
 Start with the hardest part: training the monkey.
-It’s a monkey first
+It’s a monkey first approach.

 - Kill metrics are numbers set up right at the beginning of an innovation project.
 If you don’t hit them or can’t, kill the project.

 - The scientific equation for change is: V x D x C x S > R = Change, where V = vision of the future, D = dissatisfaction with current situation, C = capacity for change, S = steps known to take first, and R = resistance to change and the cost of it.

 - R&D should be redefined to stand for risk and determinism.